Question: What items can hold up my Award?

 Answer: Here is an example scenario: Dr. John Doe has a 50% teaching and a 50% research position.
 During the semester, his percentage of effort is 30% E&G, 41% MEIF and 29% on a research project.
 Dr. Doe does not know how to reconcile his effort based on this allocation of pay.
 The 29% effort on the research project is part of his 50% research effort.
 E&G funds can be used towards teaching, research or community service.
 The allocation is at the college or departmental discretion.
 MEIF funds can be used towards teaching, research or community service as well.
 The unspoken rule is that only 25% should go towards teaching; and the rest should be for research and community service.

 Question: What do we do if our college/unit receives a time & effort report for an employee who used to work for us but now works for another college/unit?
-Time and

 Question: Some of our employees usually receive time & effort reports, but they did not receive a time & effort report this semester.
 Should they have?